naima-dambrine/pubmed-api/README.md

 `pubmed.py` is an unofficial API for PubMed.

-`pubmed.py` can search for articles on PuBMed and download PDF papers, free versions only, from PubMed Central.
+`pubmed.py` can search for articles on PubMed and download PDF papers, free versions only, from PubMed Central.

 Use from the command-line.